1 - Overview and identity of data processing controller

 SANEF collects and processes personal data so as to be able to provide Services and best manage its relations with Customers.

-In order to access SANEF Services, the Customer must create an account by filling in an inscription form.
+In order to access SANEF Services, apart from anonymous Prepaid Pass subscriptions as mentioned in the “General Terms and Conditions for the Sale and Use of Subscriber Passes and Prepaid Passes”, the Customer must create an account by filling in an inscription form.
 For this purpose, the Customer must provide information relating to their title, given and last name, date of birth, email address, login name, password, telephone number and postal address, means of payment and information relating to the vehicle.
 The Customer may also be asked to indicate their professional situation.

 It should be noted that the password is strictly personal.
 It is protected by a one-way hash function and cannot, therefore, be divulged or retrieved by SANEF.
 Nevertheless, the Customer remains responsible for the confidentiality of his/her password and the use of his/her account, and so should not communicate this password to anyone.
 The Customer is also advised to systematically sign out before closing the browser.
 Any use of the Services, Website access and navigation, connection or transmission of data made via his/her account with his/her login is presumed to have been made by the Customer and under his/her sole responsibility.